boolbag/EditPad-Goodies/AutoHotkey Starter Kit for EPP/README.md

 ### Testing "Load Saved Layout"

-If you don't already have a saved layout (the position of various panels on the screen) do so now via View / Custom Layouts / Save Layout.
+If you don't already have a saved layout (the position of various panels on the screen), save one now via _View / Custom Layouts / Save Layout_.

-Then move a few things around.
+Then move a few things around in EditPad: for instance, detach a panel.
 They press Shift + F5: the saved layout should be restored.

 ### Testing "Paste the underlying HTML"
 - In EPP8, make sure that Edit / Copy as HTML is checked